top of page

 Staff

 Pete Antos-Ketcham coordinates the program in the northeast out of our New England Sustainable Living Center in Starksboro, VT.
-He has a degree in Environmental Studies and has spent many years working with organizations designing and managing energy efficient buildings.
+He has a degree in Environmental Studies and has spent many years working to connect people with nature around them, and with organizations designing and managing energy efficient buildings.

 Contact information